 There are also other methylation cycle defects that affect dopamine, serotonin, and urea cycle function that complicate issues even more.

 Everyone needs protein, fat, and carbs in their diet, and the ratio of these macronutrients needed by each person is very individual.
 If you are not getting the results you want on a healing diet, you might need to make some adjustments.
 It is not a bad idea to do some genetic testing, particularly if you are not progressing on a grain-free diet.
 There are two great options for doing so.
 Nutrigenomic Testing through Dr. Amy Yasko is more expensive, and requires a few drops of blood, but focuses on genes more specific to the methylation cycle and the implications of methylation cycle defects and ways to bypass them.
 Additionally, there is a forum available to ask questions and biochemical testing through Dr. Amy is an option.
 23andMe is a saliva test and it is more affordable but requires more work in order to interpret the results and their implications.
-I actually ran both tests on my family members because they both have their strengths and their weaknesses, and I wanted a more complete picture of our health risks.
-Also, I am just a biochemistry geek.
 Right now 23andMe is running an awesome promotion.
 Get your 23andMe DNA kit for $99, all additional kits are 20% off.

 Come join my group on Facebook, where we are always discussing these issues!

 Using my Fullscript dispensary, you can enjoy 30% off MSRP (this was an option that I decided to extend to you rather than keep for myself) on my favorite product lines such as Thorne, Klaire, and Pure Encapsulations.
 There are no fees to join, membership or any tricks.
 Free shipping over $50.
 This website is designed for me to pass along recommendations to my clients but I want to pass the savings along to everyone.
 You can visit my Fullscript dispensary here.